-Compliance Schedule for Final Effluent Limitations for Methylmercury. a.
+a.
+Compliance Schedules for Final Effluent Limitations for Methylmercury.
 This Order requires compliance with the final effluent limitations for methylmercury by 31 December 2030.
-The Discharger shall comply with the time schedule shown in the Technical Reports Table to ensure compliance with the final effluent limitations
+The Discharger shall comply with the time schedule shown in Table E-10 to ensure compliance with the final effluent limitations for methylmercury.
+Additional information regarding the compliance schedule, including completed tasks during the previous permit term, is described in the Fact Sheet (Attachment F, Section VI.B.7).